lifeng1992/android-fat-aar/README.md

 **Fix**

 1. The Android build tools have changed a task name: transformNative_libsWithSyncJniLibsForRelease -> transformNativeLibsWithSyncJniLibsForRelease
+2. The Task.leftShift(Closure) method has been deprecated and is scheduled to be removed in Gradle 5.0: I used [mrhaki's][http://mrhaki.blogspot.com.br/2016/11/gradle-goodness-replacing-operator-for.html] approach.

 **Why do I need is a fat AAR?**